hspearman/hspearman.github.io/_posts/2020-02-09-laymans-guide-to-the-linux-filesystem-hierarchy.md

 ## `/tmp`

-`/tmp` contains temporarily files created by running programs.
+`/tmp` contains temporary files created by running programs.
 For example, some programs may create lock files here to ensure that only one thread of execution performs a certain task at a time.
 Other programs may create files here to store temporary data that only needs to exist for a short period of time.

-_NOTE: Since `/tmp` is meant to be ephemeral, it's likely that your system cleans out it's contents on reboot (but this behavior is not guaranteed)._
+_NOTE: Since `/tmp` is meant to be ephemeral, it's likely that your system clears its contents on reboot (but this behavior is not guaranteed)._

 ## `/usr`

 `/usr` likely holds the lion's share of data on your system: it contains many user-space programs and data.

-You can think of user space as a "sandbox": programs run with lower privileges than those that run in kernel space.
+You can think of user-space as a "sandbox": programs run with lower privileges than those that run in kernel space.
 This is a bit of an oversimplification (and frankly, a topic that deserves it's own blog post)-- but for now, just be aware of the distinction.

 ### `/bin`